Vla108/textwork/README.md

-Some help funcs for work whith text
+Some help funds for work with text